Descot21/Lycian/Prospectus.md

 **Dane Scott: tutorial prospectus**

 I am proposing a tutorial in the Lycian language with Professor Smith to build off of the rapidly-growing work I completed during the Fall semester, and to culminate in a systematic digital edition of Lycian epigraphic sources--a “Lycian Perseus Project,” if you will.
-The work done in this semester has laid the groundwork for further in-depth research into this rich--but often understudied--Anatolian Language.
+The work done in this semester has laid the groundwork for further in-depth research into this rich--but often understudied--Anatolian language.

 The Fall tutorial has been structured around primary-source based work.
 Using bilingual Greek-Lycian texts, I have systematically “deciphered” the Lycian alphabet.
 This was done to experimentally confirm the findings of previous Lycian scholars and increase my familiarity with the sources.
 I have also begun identifying key morphological and syntactical features by analyzing standard funerary formulaic language.
 Most recently, I have started the process of digitally editing these primary sources using XML and tying these editions to canonically cited digital images.